 Option 8 – Change passcode

-Calling into voicemail from outside of the office presents you with the same options you would have when using your office phone.
+Calling into voicemail outside of the office presents you the same options as you would have from using your office phone.

 Each voicemail box can hold up to 30 minutes of recordings.